Juancano5304/zemoga-flutter-app/zemoga_flutter_app/README.md

 ## Architecture

 The only purpose what I develop this application on Clean Architecture is about to probe that i'm able to understand the SOLID principles, as well as this Bussiness orientated architecture

+## Some features about the app

+* The app is able to load post list from chache or from network source.
+* The post list could be reloaded with dragging down the list
+* The post could be deleted with a swipe
+* To add to favorites press the star to the right side

 ## State Managment